dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/path-markup-syntax.md

 ms.assetid: b8586241-a02d-486e-9223-e1e98e047f41
 ---
 # Path Markup Syntax
-Paths are discussed in [Shapes and Basic Drawing in WPF Overview](shapes-and-basic-drawing-in-wpf-overview.md) and the [Geometry Overview](geometry-overview.md), however, this topic describes in detail the powerful and complex mini-language you can use to specify path geometries more compactly using [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)].
+Paths are discussed in [Shapes and Basic Drawing in WPF Overview](shapes-and-basic-drawing-in-wpf-overview.md) and the [Geometry Overview](geometry-overview.md), however, this topic describes in detail the powerful and complex mini-language you can use to specify path geometries more compactly using Extensible Application Markup Language (XAML).

 <a name="prerequisites"></a>
 ## Prerequisites